skycoin/viscript/notes/im_bits.md

+go on
+skycoin.atlassian.net
-go on ticket board and create tickets skycoin.atlassian.net create ticket for what you are working on and tag the upwork work log with ticket, and create tickets
+create ticket for what you are working on and tag the upwork work log with ticket

-add command "clear"

-~/repo/viscript $ go run ./rpc//cli/cli.go
-~/repo/viscript $ go run ./rpc//cli/cli.go -help

-does nothing

-go run ./rpc/cli/cli.go -help

-Attempting to connect on port: -help dial tcp: unknown port tcp/-help exit status 1

-create ticket for using the default port, ip, when i run the command